Daewoo: Daewoo Motor Co., Ltd.

-Daewoo Motor Co., Ltd. was founded when the Daewoo Group purchased Saehan Motor in 1978, but the Daewoo Motor name did not appear until 1983.
+Daewoo Motor Co., Ltd. was founded when the Daewoo Group purchased Saehan Motors in 1978, but the Daewoo Motor name did not appear until 1983.

 The Daewoo Motor brand appeared in the UK in 1995.
 At the time, it was the only manufacturer not using traditional dealerships – it owned and operated its own retail network.
 It was once considered to be among the top 10 motor companies in terms of production.

-Due to financial trouble, Daewoo's automotive arm, Daewoo Motors, was sold to General Motors (Korean) in 2001.
+Due to financial trouble, Daewoo's automotive arm, Daewoo Motors, was sold to General Motors Korea in 2001.
 The Daewoo nameplate continued in South Korea and Vietnam until 2011.
 The former Daewoo facilities are now producing General Motors vehicles for Asian markets.

 Daewoo Commercial Vehicles Division was sold to Tata Motors.

 The Daewoo brand today

 As of September 2022, companies that remain with the "Daewoo" brand name are: